How To Choose a Pest Control Company

 Safety

-Your pest control technician should be able to explain the safety precautions of all pesticides that will be used in your home.
-They should be able to answer questions as to whether the pesticides are low toxicity or non-toxic; if they are not, they should explain what safety precautions will be in place to protect your family, your pets, and you.
-Pesticides that pose greater than a minimum risk need to be registered with the EPA.
+Your pest control provider should be able to discuss the safety of the pesticides that will be used in your home.
+They should be able to answer questions about whether the pesticides are low toxicity or non-toxic, and if not what safety precautions will be in place to protect you, your family, and your pets.
+All pesticides that pose above a minimum risk must be registered with the EPA.

 Treatment Methods

-- Use chemical controls only when absolutely necessary, and always in combination with other techniques for effective long-term pest management.
+- Employ chemical controls only when absolutely necessary, and always with other techniques for effective long-term pest management.